ALehav1/Presentation-Studio/README.md

 - Presenter guides are only available through AI processing
 - The three-path preparation UI (Quick/Manual/AI) is functional but limited in the manual path

+### Known Limitations
+- **AI Script Matching**: The AI may not match scripts to all slides if it can't find relevant content.
+This is by design to ensure quality matches, but can leave some slides without scripts (showing "No script available for this slide")
+- **Workaround**: Use manual script distribution for complete control over script assignment

 ### TODO - Critical Bugs
-1. **"Go to Practice" button after AI processing doesn't work** - The navigation function is not being passed properly through the component chain
+1. ~~**"Go to Practice" button after AI processing doesn't work**~~ ✅ FIXED - Added navigation prop and fixed TypeScript errors
+2. **AI Script Matching Missing Slides** - Sometimes AI doesn't match scripts to all slides (e.g., slide 2 in the example)
-2. **Complete conversion of console.log to debug utility** - Many console.log statements remain in SimpleOpenAIProcessor
+3. **Complete conversion of console.log to debug utility** - Many console.log statements remain in SimpleOpenAIProcessor

 ## 🎯 Usage